adamstevencotner/auth0-sso-jwt-fetcher/README.md

 # auth0-sso-jwt-fetcher
 A CLI tool that, given a config, facilitates the fetching of a JWT via an Auth0 SSO transaction.

+### Assumptions
+1) you are trying to get a JWT for an Auth0 account with a social connection
+2) you have listed `localhost:3000` (or whatever local port your configure below) as a valid redirect url

 ### Installation
 `npm i -g auth0-sso-jwt-fetcher`